Kav91/nri-flex-concept/README.md

 ### Features & Support
 - Linux only currently
 - Run any HTTP/S request, read file, shell command, Database Query, or JMX Query.
+- Use any existing Prometheus Exporter / Integration
 - Consume any JSON, JMX, or RAW command output from the above (Java 7+ is required for JMX to work)
 - Attempt to cleverly flatten to samples
 - Detect and flatten dimensional data from Prometheus style payloads (vector, matrix, targets supported)